Predictive toxicology. Coordinator: Hrelia

 Fabiana Morroni, Associate Professor

-Monia Lenzi, Senior Assistant Professor
+Monia Lenzi, Assistant Professor

 Gloria Ravegnini, Senior Assistant Professor